fenris123/population-data-cleaning-using-R/README.md

 The work is done in Spanish (I'm spanish, after all).
 I will try to include an English version in the future.

+I included a HTML markdown file (for those not so acustomed to R, it's something similar to Jupiter notebook) , a .rmd file, and a txt file with the raw code.

 Regards:

 Guillermo